TsiarasKon/MovieRecommender/README.md

 The **MAP@N** is more informative because it takes into account the order in which relevant items were recommended in-between irrelevant items.

-A more detailed explaination may be found here: http://sdsawtelle.github.io/blog/output/mean-average-precision-MAP-for-recommender-systems.html

 #### How we applied them